Ookamini95/dnd-aanghakan/Aanghakan/Main Quest - Introduction 01.md

 >Yggdrasil of the [[Cult of the abyssal serpent|scaled shield]].
 >

-The cultist encampment is a trove of goods—pelts, rations, and beyond the mundane, weapons, enchanted components, and even explosives.
+The cultist encampment is a trove of goods — pelts, rations, and beyond the mundane, weapons, enchanted components...

 > _Hank:_ This is an omen...
 I've got a sick feeling about what's coming next.